lenincompres/DOM.js/README.md

 ### Binding Functions

-You may provide a function that returns the correct value to assign to the element's property based on the value of the binder.
-Or provide an object model to map the values to.
+Using the **.as()** method of the binders, you may provide a function that returns the correct value to assign to the element's property based on the value of the binder, or provide an object model to map the values to.

 ```javascript
 const fieldEnabled = new Binder(false);